Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 Tariffs on steel and aluminum have gone in effect.
 The biggest exporter to the U.S. is Canada.
 American auto manufacturers, who have begged Trump not to put a tariff on their imported cars and parts, have now asked him to remove the tariff on steel and aluminum.

-Historically, protectionism breeds isolationism.
-This would be a losing strategy for the United States in an increasingly hostile world.
+Historically, protectionism and isolationism go together.
+This would be a losing strategy for the United States in an increasingly hostile and economically interconnected world.

 An economic and political breach with Europe would all but guarantee that Chinese car companies will dominate EV sales in Europe and globally.